infinum/frontend-handbook/React/React hooks.md

 }
 ```

-#### Defer creation of non-primitive values if you are using them within dependency array
+#### Defer creation of non-primitive values if you are using them within a dependency array

 Since objects will be recreated on each render, they will also have a different reference every time - and `useEffect` will treat it as a changed dependency.